omeka/classic-enduser/docs/GettingStarted/Hosting_Suggestions.md

 The Omeka Team offers fully managed, [isolated hosting](http://omeka.org/about/services/), which includes installation and updating of the core software and any themes or plugins developed by the Omeka Team, and direct technical support.

-Hosting companies which use [Installatron](https://installatron.com/) should offer a one-click install of Omeka Classic.
+Hosting companies that use [Installatron](https://installatron.com/) should offer a one-click install of [Omeka Classic](https://installatron.com/omeka).
+Hosting companies that use [Softaculous](https://softaculous.com/) should offer a one-click install of [Omeka Classic](https://www.softaculous.com/softaculous/apps/educational/Omeka) and [Omeka S](https://www.softaculous.com/softaculous/apps/others/Omeka_S).

 Below are also a few suggestions for low-cost shared web hosts that offer the server environment required for Omeka.

--   Reclaim Hosting: <https://reclaimhosting.com/> offers one-click Omeka and Omeka S installations, with support for other open-source software platforms.
+-   Reclaim Hosting: <https://reclaimhosting.com/> - offers one-click Omeka and Omeka S installations, with support for other open-source software platforms.

 Others follow in alphabetical order: